panukorn17/wallace_azure_ml/README.md

 ```

 ## Preprocessing the data:
-To preprocess the data, run all cells in the `'data_preprocess.ipynb'`.
+To preprocess the data, run `'data_preprocess.py'`.
 This will create a directory where preprocessed data is dumped.

 ## Training the model
 To reproduce the training of our model, run the `'training.ipynb'`.
 This will train a DNN model that predicts the arrival delay of a train from one stop ahead.